 PADI Junior Diving Gran Canaria

 Several years ago, scuba diving was the preserve of 'frogmen'; The James Bond films created the myth that diving was only for the very fit, mainly males in the 30-45 years old age bracket.
 Today there is a general recognition that diving has a much wider range of ages and abilities.
 The myth that children's lungs are insufficiently developed has been debunked; smaller sizes of equipment are available; sensible limits have been developed, and now children can and do learn to dive.
-Davy Jones Diving have been offering courses to young people from the age of 10 upwards for the last ten years, and we understand the key questions and issues relating to younger divers.
+Davy Jones Diving have been offering courses to young people from the age of 10 upwards for over twenty years, and we understand the key questions and issues relating to younger divers.
 With three senior instructors who are PADI Master Trainers and also hold Elite PADI status you can be sure that safety is our number one aim.

 Me and my dad were due to go to Egypt but couldn't because the trouble that was happening there so looked and found Davy Jones dive centre on the Internet.
 I am 11 and we chose the PADI open water course so I could dive with my dad in future. ...
 On the last few days we began going into open water where for the first time I went to 12 meters.
 I didn't pass for an open water but for a junior scuba diver so I have to dive with an instructor.
 Jessica was my instructor and was great and really helped me.
 It was a bit cold as was Easter time but saw loads.
 Thank you.

 2016-07-24 biggesttrip Published by Tripadvisor.co.uk See full review